spectrocloud/librarium/docs/docs-content/vm-management/vm-migration-assistant/migrate-vms-vmo-cluster.md

 3. In the top-left corner, use the **Namespace** drop-down Menu to select your Kubernetes namespace for the migration.

-4. Click on the running migration plan name to view its details.
+4. Click on the active migration plan name to view its details.

 5. Click on the **Virtual Machines** tab.